Chronology

 Five-String Instrument #15: Oliver Five String Fiddle

-Orcas Island Tonewood sold me all the wood for this instrument: the back, sides and neck are Big Leaf Maple, and the front plate is Engelmann Spruce.
+I got this wood from Bruce Harvie, of Orcas Island Tonewood, too.
+Accordingly, the back, sides and neck are Big Leaf Maple, and the front plate is Engelmann Spruce.
 I modeled this instrument after the 1735 “Plowden” by Guarneri del Gesu.
-It has a very strong voice, very well balanced across all five strings, for both volume and tone quality.
+It has a very strong voice, and it is very well balanced across all five strings, for both volume and tone quality.

 five-string bluegrass fiddle back, handmade in Oregon by Chet Bishop, Luthier.